tsyne/tsyne/README.md

 </p>

 <p align="center">
-  <strong>Elegant TypeScript wrapper for Fyne - Build beautiful cross-platform desktop UIs with Node.js</strong>
+  <strong>A TypeScript wrapper for Go's excellent `Fyne` UI toolkit.
+Terse, elegant, interpreted, pseudo-declarative markup is made possible.
+Oh, and a Browser</strong>
 </p>

 <p align="center">
-  <em>Bridging TypeScript and Go's Fyne, Logo is Tyne-bridge -ish with Fyne's colors</em>
+  <em>Logo is Tyne-bridge -ish with Fyne's colors as Tsyne has a 'bridge' to its Go+Fyne underpinnings</em>
 </p>

 ---

 Tsyne brings the power of [Fyne](https://fyne.io/), a modern Go UI toolkit, to the TypeScript/Node.js ecosystem with an elegant, pseudo-declarative API that I've been [thinking about for 20+ years](https://paulhammant.com/ui-markup-nirvana/).
+There's a WYSIWYG designer tool too because I've been [thinking about that for nearly 30 years](https://paulhammant.com/2013/03/28/interface-builders-alternative-lisp-timeline/) with a [Hackernews discussion](https://news.ycombinator.com/item?id=21828622).

 ## Why Tsyne?

-- **Elegant Syntax**: Pseudo-declarative, terse UI markup with closures (inspired by Ruby/Groovy DSL patterns)
+- **Elegant Syntax**: Pseudo-declarative, terse UI markup with closures or blocks depending on your point of view.
 - **Cross-Platform**: Build native apps for macOS, Windows, and Linux from a single codebase
 - **Type-Safe**: Full TypeScript support with complete type definitions
 - **Easy Integration**: Simple npm package that's quick to add to any Node.js project